freakout42/formax/docs/index.md

 #### Operations / Deployment

+Enterprise requirements are fundamental for this product.
 Zero administration cost is ensured by the leightweight concept itself.
 A single executable needs to be installed anywhere on the PATH (Yes - One=1 file is needed).
 Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero administration on the client.
-This works from anywhere without any bandwidth requirements.
+This works securely from anywhere without any bandwidth requirements.
 Every user action (SQL) is logged in a central database.

 ### Status

-Current v0.9.9 is ALPHA - the generator can only create a single-block single-page form.
+Current v1.0.0 is BETA - the generator can only create a single-block single-page form.
 You are able to create, retrieve, update and delete (CRUD) records in this table.
 No triggers, no transactions, no help, no designer-tool yet.
 Full Forms3 functionality is a big task and depends highly on the community participation in the future.
+The database has already all the configuration data for full Forms3 functionality.
+Most of the later functionality of Oracle Forms was needed for the client-server and web frontends and did not extend the actual database functions.

 ### License